mridulgoel03/CosmoCloud-Backend-Task/README.md

 ## 🌐 Deployment

-The app is deployed and accessible at [Your Base URL](https://cosmocloud-backend-task-1diz.onrender.com/) (replace this with your actual deployed URL).
+The app is deployed and accessible at [Base URL](https://cosmocloud-backend-task-1diz.onrender.com/)

 ## 🚀 Features